alpersonalwebsite/react/5-Controlled-Components.md

 ## Controlled components

-These are components that render a form (or form element) and where the "source of Truth" (aka, data) lives inside the component state rather than in the DOM.
+These are components that render a form (or form element) and where the "source of Truth" (aka, data) lives inside the component state rather than in the DOM; we start with an `initial value` and set the new value of the state property through a callback.

 ```javascript
 class App extends Component {